This is the best lentil soup recipe I’ve ever tasted!

 - 2 cups filtered water

 - 1 1/2 cups lentils, rinsed (soaking is optional)

 - 3 tablespoons extra virgin olive oil

-- 1 small yellow onion, finely chopped
+- 1 small yellow or white onion, finely chopped

 - 2 celery ribs, finely chopped